jina-ai/jina/docs/datatype/mesh/mesh-search.md

             d.blob = as_mesh(trimesh.load_mesh(d.uri)).sample(2048)
 ```

 We first load the data of each `glb` file as Python object.
 We will use the `trimesh` package to represents the `glb` data in the form of triangular meshes.
 The loaded object is of type `trimesh.Scene` which may contain one or more triangular mesh geometries.
 We combine all the meshes in the `Scene` to create a single `Trimesh` using `as_mesh`.
-Then we can sample surfaces from a single mesh geeomtry.
+Then we can sample surfaces from a single mesh geometry.
 The sampled surface will be made from 2048 points in 3D space and hence the shape of the `ndarray` representing each 3D model will be `(2048, 3)`.

 ## Encode 3D Model